holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 A single `SerializedBytes` new type that includes a `Vec<u8>` of bytes.

-These bytes are expected to be MessagePack serialized binary data.
+These bytes are by default to be MessagePack serialized binary data.

 https://msgpack.org/